Katherine A. Reifler, MD

 Biography

 Katherine Reifler, MD, received her medical degree from the University of Illinois College of Medicine in Chicago and her undergraduate degree from Harvard University.
 Before medical school, she worked on public health initiatives in Nicaragua, the Dominican Republic, and Peru.
 During medical school, she spent time in Kenya working on emergency care systems and HIV screening in emergency settings.
-These early global health experiences, along with clinical training at safety-net hospitals in Chicago and Boston, shaped her commitment to addressing tropical infectious diseases, migrant health, and health inequities.
+These early global health experiences, along with clinical training at safety-net hospitals in Chicago and Boston, shaped her commitment to addressing tropical infectious diseases and health inequities.

 Publications